 2.8.1.
 R&D organizations

 Safe operation of nuclear power plants is a top priority for the Federal Government, and consequently research in this field is continued and extended.
 For a more complete list of organisations, please refer to Appendix 2.

-In 2015, the Energy R&D Programme of the BMWi and the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung - BMBF) supported research on nuclear safety and waste disposal with a total amount of € 73.9 million.
+In 2017, the Energy R&D Programme of the BMWi and the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung (BMBF)) supported research on nuclear safety and waste disposal with a total amount of €78.9 million.

-Within the government, the BMWi currently provides approximately € 22 million annually for reactor safety research, e.g. experimental or analytical studies of the plant behaviour of nuclear reactors under accident conditions, studies concerning the safety of pressure retaining components and the development of probabilistic safety analysis are funded.
-Approximately a further € 11 million is spent on final disposal and nuclear waste management research.
+Within the Government, the BMWi currently provides approximately €21.0 million annually for reactor safety research, funding experimental or analytical studies of the plant behaviour of nuclear reactors under accident conditions, studies concerning the safety of pressure retaining components and the development of probabilistic safety analysis.
+A further approximately €13.6 million is spent on final disposal and nuclear waste management research.

-The BMBF promotes projects and institutions with funds of around € 40 million, focussing on basic science issues regarding waste disposal, reactor safety research and radiation research.
-As a long term energy option, the development of fusion reactors is currently supported by BMBF through research projects and institutional funding (around € 140 million in total).
+The BMBF promotes projects and institutions with funds of around €43 million, focusing on basic science issues regarding waste disposal, reactor safety research and radiation research.
+As a long term energy option, BMBF currently supports the development of fusion reactors through institutional funding (around €124 million in total).

 2.8.2.
 Development of advanced nuclear power technologies